Contrast-Security-OSS/docs/content/installation/setup/auth/ConfigureLDAP2.md

 ---

 ### Implementing a service user
-Contrast recommendeds that you implement a dedicated user for binding to the LDAP directory.
+Contrast recommends that you implement a dedicated user for binding to the LDAP directory.
 This Service User should be setup as either a read-only or read-write user, depending on how Contrast is configured to interact with the LDAP directory.

 ### Testing LDAP connection
 Once you configure the connection to the LDAP server, click the **Test Connection** button located near the bottom of the form.
 Testing the connection ensures that the application can connect to the LDAP server and perform queries.